-Prerequisite: Successful completion of Art I
+Prerequisite: Art I

-Required Supplies: 8.5"x11 spiral bound sketch book, set of drawing pencils, and a white rubber art eraser or kneaded
+Required Supplies: 8.5"x11 spiral bound sketch book, set of drawing pencils, and a white rubber art eraser or kneaded eraser

-Course Description: An intermediate art course where students combine technical skills and knowledge from Art 1.
-Advanced media will be explored, and students will have more choice in aesthetics and compositional layout.
+Course Description: An intermediate art course where students will use a variety of art materials to explore the Principles of Design: balance, emphasis, movement, rhythm, pattern, contract and unity.
 All students construct and compile a portfolio to provide evidence of learning and growth.